2004 European Parliament election in Sweden

 The 2004 European Parliament election in Sweden was the election of MEP representing Sweden constituency for the 2004-2009 term of the European Parliament.
 It was part of the wider 2004 European election.
 The vote took place on 13 June.
-The ruling Social Democrats polled poorly, but virtually all the established parties lost ground to the eurosceptic June List.
+The ruling Social Democrats polled poorly, receiving their worst result in a nation-wide election since 1908, and the eurosceptic June List, which had been formed just four months before, won 14.5% of the vote and three MEPs in what was widely seen as a surprise result.